shortcutmedia/shortcut-ios/README.md

 The parameters `websiteURL` and `completionHandler` are mandatory.
 All other parameters are optional.

-There are also shorter alternative methods if you want to create a short link without any deep links (`-createShortLinkWithWebsiteURL:completionHandler:`) or a short link with just iOS deep links (`-createShortLinkWithTitle:websiteURL:iOSAppStoreURL:iOSDeepLinkURL:completionHandler:`).
+There are also shorter alternative methods that omit different sets of optional parameters.

 ## License